codersaiful/woo-min-max-quantity-step-control-single/readme.txt

 == Changelog ==

 = 4.5 =
+* Variable product's min max and step issue in free version has been fixed.
 * use `add_filter('wcmmq_ajax_cart_single_page', '__return_true');` for enable ajax add to cart on single page.
 * Update decimal separator option
 * Code Optimized